isomerpages/govtech-stp/_travellers-from-malaysia/01b-rgl-terms-and-conditions.md

 : a. these terms and conditions; and
 : b. the Privacy Statement which can be found at <https://safetravel.ica.gov.sg/privacy/>.

-2. Prior to departure to Singapore and after the SafeTravel Pass application has been approved, the Sponsor must submit (i) the traveller’s negative result of COVID-19 polymerase chain reaction (PCR) test taken at a medical institution accredited by the Ministry of Health Malaysia and within 72 hours from departure; (ii) Controlled Itinerary in Singapore (with a maximum duration of 14 days); and (iii) confirmed arrival details in Singapore including flight number (if by air travel) and date of arrival, via the SafeTravel Pass portal.
+2. Prior to departure to Singapore and after the SafeTravel Pass application has been approved, the Sponsor must submit (i) the traveller’s negative result of COVID-19 polymerase chain reaction (PCR) test taken at a medical institution accredited by the Ministry of Health Malaysia and within 72 hours from departure; (ii) Controlled Itinerary in Singapore; and (iii) confirmed arrival details in Singapore including flight number (if by air travel) and date of arrival, via the SafeTravel Pass portal.
 The Controlled Itinerary of the traveller only allows for travel between places of business and accommodation, with limited contact with the community.

 3. The grant of the SafeTravel Pass is subject to full compliance with these terms and conditions, and all prevailing immigration and health policies.
 The SafeTravel Pass may be revoked, and/or future applications rejected, if any of the terms and conditions are not complied with.